Planter class: Background

 The search for gold and silver was a constant theme in overseas expansion, but there were other European demands that the New World could also satisfy, which contributed to its growing involvement in the Western-dominated world economy.
 While Spanish America seemed to fulfill dreams of mineral wealth, Brazil became the first major plantation colony in 1532, organized to produce a tropical crop, sugar, in great demand and short supply in Europe.
 The other major powers of Western Europe soon hoped to establish profitable colonies of their own.
 Presented with new opportunities, Europeans who were disenchanted by the rigid social structures of feudalism emigrated to the abundant virginal lands of the colonial frontier.

 Arriving in the late 16th and the early 17th centuries, settlers landed on the shores of an unspoiled and hostile countryside.
 Early planters first began as colony farmers providing for the needs of settlements besieged by famine, disease, and tribal raids.
-Native Americans friendly to the colonists taught them to cultivate native plant species, including tobacco, sugar and fruits, which, within a century, would become a global industry itself that funded a multinational slave trade.
+Native Americans friendly to the colonists taught them to cultivate native plant species, including tobacco and fruits, which, within a century, would become a global industry itself that funded a multinational slave trade.
 Colonial politics would come to be dominated by wealthy noble landowners interested in commercial development.
 In an effort to reduce the financial burden of continental wars, European governments began instituting land pension systems by which a soldier, typically an officer, would be granted land in the colonies for services rendered.
 That incentivized military professionals to settle in the Americas and thus contribute to colonial defense against foreign colonists and hostile Natives.